brendavarguez/clickhouse_tutorials/README.md

 ### ClickHouse Terraform

 In the `clickhouse_terraform` folder you'll find scripts required to integrate ClickHouse with Terraform and Kubernetes through helm charts.
 For more context feel free to read the original [medium post](https://medium.com/@brendavarguez21/deploying-clickhouse-on-a-kubernetes-cluster-using-terraform-d4e2234c27af)!

+### ClickHouse Users

+In the `clickhouse_users` folder you can find the original scripts from `clickhouse_terraform` with the necessary modifications to create new users with the required grants according to the needs of each one of them.
+If you want a detailed explanation of the new configs you can always consult the original post, [Creating multiple users in ClickHouse from Terraform](https://medium.com/@brendavarguez21/creating-multiple-users-in-clickhouse-from-terraform-998ccfa6c44a).